15 Fishing Charters

 Around this lake are many smaller rivers, which are perfect for practicing your fly fishing technique for Grayling, Bream, and Whitefish.
 Top rivers include Begna, Sokna, Randselva, and plenty more to keep you busy.

 The Glåma river is close to Mjøsa, but instead of being wide like Mjøsa, is instead super long – 598 kilometers from top to bottom.
 Sportfishing is excellent here, with over 25 species of fish to target.
 If you’re coarse fishing, then this is the river to come to.

 The south coast of Norway has varying sea depths, making this perfect for Ling, Mackerel, Greenland Shark, and Tusk.
 Head to the internationally known village of Langesund in Telemark for excellent deep sea fishing.

-This coastal village is great for both sea fishing and freshwater fishing.
+Located in central Norway, Trøndelag county is renowned both for sea fishing and freshwater angling.
 In the streams and rivers you’ll find plenty of Char, Trout, Salmon, and more.
 Off the coast, Halibut as well as Cod, Coalfish, Monkfish, and plenty more can be caught here.
 Depending on what you’re targeting, you may need to reach depths of 2,000 meters.
 The best time to go is from March to October.